"Revolutionising pop" - Faro Tecomitl, Mexico City

 Friday January 9

-No mis-haps.
-However, we are delighted to discover on finding our seats that we are in Economy Premium.
+No further mis-haps.
+Quite the opposite actually.
+A lovely breakfast at the hotel, then a chilled day before we board the flight and are delighted to discover on finding our seats that we are in Economy Premium.
 Which means much nicer seating with two seats of our own at the window.
+And seats which (almost) allow you to lie down.
 We can settle in here very nicely for the 12 hour flight time.
+Bizarrely, our section is also almost empty which gives us a very rare feeling of airplane privacy.

 Day zero